 Click Save & Test.

-If your line graphs appear as a series of dots and not as connected lines, you can change in Graphana's Graph panel and selecting Stacking and null value > connected.
+If your graphs appear as groupings of dots and not as connected lines, you can change the graph style to display lines instead.
+To do this, go to Grafana's Graph panel and select Stacking and null value > connected.

 New Relic strongly recommends using versions 6.7.x and higher to configure New Relic as a Prometheus data source.
 If you do chose to complete the configuration while running an earlier version, you will need to do one of the following to successfully configure your data source:

 - Configure the new data source to use basic authentication and then enter the Query-key as the password in the basic authentication workflow.

 - Configure the new data source URL to include the Query-key:

 Headers are particularly important if you have connected multiple Prometheus servers to New Relic using the remote write integration.
 Here are some details about customization.